 - How do teenage actors go to school?

-- Is it possible to be too old or too young to start acting as a teen?
+- Can you be too old or too young to start acting as a teen?

 - How much do teen actors get paid?